turbobabr/Bookmarker/README.md

 #### Remove: Certain bookmark

+To remove a certain bookmark:
 1. Switch to the `Overview Mode` using `Control-Z`.
 2. Select the bookmark you want to remove.
 3. Hit `Command-Delete` to remove it.
 4. Use `Control-Z` shortcut to exit from overview mode.

+In case bookmark had the assigned shortcut to it, it will be emptied.

 #### Remove: All bookmarks